dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 **ATTENTION:** There are some values that are unique to your ec2 account that you will have to set for this request to work.

-Lets have a look at the configuration of this request so we can understand what will happen when we execute it.
+Let's have a look at the configuration of this request so we can understand what will happen when we execute it.

 This is a Post request that leverages the aws API endpoint to execute the action runInstances.
 This API call will start an instance of the latest Ubuntu image from the AMI that was gathered in the previous step.